andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/.prompt/dev_notes.md

 ## Interaction Log
 The Interaction Log below is designed to transparently document how AI tools were utilized throughout the project.
 Its primary purpose is to provide a detailed, reproducible record of each prompt and the resulting actions the agent took.
 This log is intentionally long and comprehensive, as it records every user prompt along with a summary of the steps performed in response, making the AI's contributions and decision-making process clear for future reference and auditing.

-**Important Disclaimer**
-This log began after a prototpye application had been developed.
+**Important Disclaimer**: This log began after a prototpye application had been developed.
 The log below is further development of that prototype.

 ### Interaction #1
 **User Prompt:**